adi90x/rancher-active-proxy/README.md

 | --------------------- | ------------------------------ |
 | `/etc/letsencrypt`    | Folder with all certificates used for https and Letsencrypt parameters
 | `/etc/nginx/htpasswd` | Basic Authentication Support ( file should be `rap.host`)
 | `/etc/nginx/vhost.d`  | Specifc vhost configuration ( file should be `rap.host`) .
-Location configuration should end by `_location`
+Location configuration should end with `_location`

 #### Special Attention for standalone containers

-Rancher Active Proxy is also able to work for standalone containers on the host it is launch.
+Rancher Active Proxy is also able to work for standalone containers on the host it is launched.

 There is only one limit to this : You should not use the same host name ( `rap.host` label ) for a standalone container and for a service.

-This feature even enable you to proxy rancher-server, just start it with something like that :
+This feature even enables you to proxy rancher-server, just start it with something like that :

 `docker run -d --restart=unless-stopped -p 8080:8080 --name=rancher-server -l rap.host=admin.foo.com -l rap.port=8080 -l rap.le_host=admin.foo.com -l  rap.le_email=foo@bar.com -l io.rancher.container.pull_image=always rancher/server`

-In this case `admin.foo.com` will enable you to acces rancher administration, but it is better to keep port 8080 expose and use `http://foo.com:8080` as the host registration URL.
+In this case `admin.foo.com` will enable you to acces rancher administration, but it is better to keep port 8080 exposed and use `http://foo.com:8080` as the host registration URL.

 #### Let's Encrypt support out of box